 What Western philosophers have said about music, its origins, nature, function, purpose, meaning and value.
-Special attention to classical Greek philosophy: the prehistory of Pythagorean ideas, the writings of Plato, Aristotle and Aristoxenus, and the influence of their thought during the Renaissance and the Enlightenment.
+Special attention to classical Greek philosophy: the prehistory of Pythagorean ideas, the writings of Plato, Aristotle, Aristoxenus and Aristides Quintilianus.
+The influence of Greek and Roman musical thought during the Renaissance and the Enlightenment.
 Tutorials include preparation for students' individual research projects, the main form of assessment for the course.